Shedding light on classical shadows: learning photonic quantum states: Discussions

-In this work, we adapt the classical shadow framework to the setting of passive linear optics with photon-number resolving (PNR) measurements and provide an experimental demonstration of the scheme.
-We prove that meaningful and scalable property learning is possible, thereby extending the realm of classical shadows to experimentally and publicly accessible photonic platforms.
+In this work, we have introduced a classical shadow protocol tailored to passive linear optics with photon-number resolving (PNR) measurements and provided an extensive experimental demonstration of the scheme.
+We demonstrated that meaningful and scalable property learning is possible, thereby extending the realm of classical shadows to experimentally and publicly accessible photonic platforms.

-As a proof-of-concept validation, we show that the scheme can be incorporated at different levels in three types of experiments.
-To demonstrate its versatility, we reproduce parts of each experiment with the same classical shadow by manipulating three single photons in an integrated photonic platform with twelve modes.
+We have shown that the scheme is highly versatile as demonstrated experimentally in five types of applications.
+In all these applications, we found that classical shadows provides a scheme for predicting properties of photonic quantum states up to small deviations.
+Several factors that we identify explain these small deviations.
+The first factor is the total variation distance of the sampled distribution with respect to the true distribution at the data-collection level due to pseudo-PNR.
+We explain in \arxiv{\autoref{sec:ppnr}}{the Supplementary Information} how this can be mitigated by taking more samples.
+Second, the deviations originate from typical experimental imperfections of the apparatus, whose main representative are partial photon distinguishability, chip characterization, and multi-photon emission (see Methods for the details).

 The input state generation rate arguably constitutes the primary limitation to experimental realizations.
-The reason is that, as of today, spatially encoded multiphoton states are produced from a single time-demultiplexed single-photon source.
+The reason is that, as of today, spatially encoded photonic states are produced from a single time-demultiplexed single-photon source.
 Considerable research efforts are directed towards using multiple single-photon sources \cite{pont_indistinguishability_2024}, as this is an important building-block of photonic fault-tolerant architectures.
-Along with experimental demonstrations of measurement-based state preparation \cite{prevedel_highspeed_2007,thiele_cryogenic_2024}, this suggests that highly-complex state will shortly be within reach.
+Along with experimental demonstrations of measurement-based state preparation \cite{prevedel_highspeed_2007,thiele_cryogenic_2024}, this suggests that highly-complex states will shortly be within reach.

+On the theoretical front, while we have focused on estimation of linear properties, we expect our protocol to remain efficient for nonlinear functions of quantum states of constant degree in the creation and annihilation operators via U-statistics \cite{huang_predicting_2020}.